 So far so good, but dividends don’t always go up (as we were reminded in 2020).

 Sometimes when a company is facing financial trouble, it has to cut its dividend.
 Dividends have to be paid out of profits and free cash flow, so if these dry up, it can put significant strain on a company’s dividend payments.

 Investors usually don’t like dividend cuts, as noted above, and will often sell companies that cut or that they believe are likely to cut dividends.
-This is why you need to use caution when looking at companies with high yields and high payout ratios, as both could be a sign that the market is pricing in that the current dividend isn’t sustainable.
+This is why you need to use caution when looking at companies with high yields and high payout ratios, as both could be a sign the market is pricing in the possibility the current dividend isn’t sustainable.
 This situation is known as a dividend trap and is discussed in more detail below.

 That said, some companies have variable dividends (as discussed with Coles earlier), so their dividends are expected to go up and down over time.
 Dividend changes at companies like this have to be looked at differently because the dividend policy is often more important than the dividend payment.

 Fortescue Metals Group Limited (ASX: FMG) is another good example here.
 The company targets paying out 50% to 80% of its full-year net profit after tax as dividends, regardless of whether it is more or less than the previous dividend.
 This is noteworthy because Fortescue generates revenue by selling iron and iron ore, the prices of which can be very volatile.